Operator Sheets

 If this person leaves in 12 months, what does rehiring cost?

-Eight structured evaluation packs
+Eight core evaluation packs

 The calls most founders make on instinct, on a busy afternoon, with half the information they wanted.
 Each pack walks the decision in order, so pressure stops doing the thinking for you.

-Five focused evaluation packs
+Five entry evaluation packs

 Co-Founder Evaluation Agency & Freelancer Evaluation Pivot Evaluation Key Hire Evaluation Spend & Budget Evaluation

-Three curated sets
+Three sets

 Grouped for the stretches where these decisions tend to arrive together rather than one at a time.
 Each set costs less than buying the packs on their own.